mfejzer/CommitClassification/README.md

-CommitClassification
+review_bug_detection
 ====================
+This repository contains implementation of experiments from "Supporting code review by automatic detection of potentially buggy changes" paper.
+Java 8 and Apache Maven are required to compile the project.

-This application is "source code changes classifier" working with Gerrit.
+This application is "source code changes classifier" working with Git repositories either as standalone application or with Gerrit code review system.
-The idea of a classifier was proposed in "Classifying software changes: Clean or buggy?" by Sunghun Kim, E James Whitehead, and Yi Zhang.
 The classifier is used to detect potential programming errors, based on those that occurred earlier during the project development.
 A history of existing errors is retrieved from the source code repository of the project.
-Application works on Git repositories that are under the control of code review system - Gerrit.

-Minimal setup:
-1) Working Gerrit (tested on 2.6-rc0) instance with imported project
-2) Gerrit user with:
-2.1) ssh key without password
-2.2) permissions to review code
-2.3) permissions to list available projects
-2.4) permissions to receive Gerrit events via "ssh -p <port> <host> gerrit stream-events"
-3) Project history should contain commits with metadata about fixed bugs (see BugFixDetectionList.scala)
-4) Installed Java and Maven (at least 3.0.3)
+The idea of a classifier was proposed in "Classifying software changes: Clean or buggy?" by Sunghun Kim, E James Whitehead, and Yi Zhang.
+This project differs from Kim et al. proposal using only subset of features directly available to reviewer, and utilization of instance weight scheme to handle disproportion between classes.

-How to complie (in folder scmparser):
+# How to complie:
 $ mvn clean install

+# How to run replication
+$ java -jar target/scmparser-replication.jar --help

+# Minimal setup for Gerrit integration:
+* Working Gerrit (tested on 2.6-rc0) instance with imported projects
+* Gerrit user with:
+  * ssh key without password
+  * permissions to review code
+  * permissions to list available projects
+  * permissions to receive Gerrit events via "ssh -p <port> <host> gerrit stream-events"
+* Project history should contain commits with metadata about fixed bugs (see BugFixDetectionList.scala)

-How to run (in folder scmparser) and receive message describing parameters:
+# How to run Gerrit integration:
-$ java -jar target/scmparser-1.0-SNAPSHOT.jar --help
+$ java -jar scmparser-gerrit.jar --help

-What parameters mean:
-  -d, --directory  <arg>                Directory to keep cloned projects -h, --hostname  <arg>                 Gerrit hostname -p, --port  <arg>                     Gerrit port -r, --repeatLearnAfterHours  <arg>    Directory refresh interval -u, --user  <arg>                     Gerrit user